 WordPress is the largest hub to plugins that provide solutions for almost all sorts of customizations.
 Therefore, there are plugins with the purpose of user role extension as well.

 Some popular ones are WPFront User Role Editor, Members, User Role Editor, and Advanced Access Manager.

 It is better to manually create custom roles if needed, but then again, a plugin is also a good option.

-Hence, here is an example of how you can create a custom user role using the plugin, User Role Editor.
+Hence, here is an example of how you can create custom user roles using the plugin, User Role Editor.